ewingard/AcademicSite/content/project/Aphantasia/index.md

 # slides: ''
 ---

 Aphantasia is a relatively newly [named](https://pubmed.ncbi.nlm.nih.gov/26115582/) condition which describes the lack of mental imagery in the mind.
-It exists on a scale from no mental imagery (aphantasia) to extreme mental imagery (hyperphantasia), which for visual imagery can be quantified through a test called the [VVIQ](https://aphantasia.com/vviq/), or Vividness of Visual Imagery Questionnaire.
-There is also the QMI, pr [Questionnaire of Visual Imagery](https://pubmed.ncbi.nlm.nih.gov/6082130/), which encompasses *all* mental imagery, not just visual.
+It exists on a scale from no mental imagery (aphantasia) to extremely vivid mental imagery (hyperphantasia), which for visual imagery can be quantified through a test called the [VVIQ](https://aphantasia.com/vviq/), or Vividness of Visual Imagery Questionnaire.
+There is also the QMI, pr [Questionnaire of Visual Imagery](https://pubmed.ncbi.nlm.nih.gov/6082130/), which encompasses *all* mental imagery, not just visual imagery.

 The study that I worked on with Dr. Theo Rhodes and Dr. Sien Hu at SUNY Oswego sought to answer the questions: